99003756/NTEAM5_SDLC_CALCULATOR/README.md

 ![git ins](https://user-images.githubusercontent.com/78867874/111102075-3f04a600-8571-11eb-9de7-84172fd45ed9.JPG)

 ## Challenges Faced and How Was It Overcome
+1. Makefile was not running on windows.
+2. It was overcomed by using Linux.
-1. Valgrind was not running initially, after changing few things issue got resolved.
+3. Valgrind was not running initially, after changing makefile issue got resolved.